aam29dc/wow_python_bot/README.md

 uses my WoW addon to print data to screen to use, then takes this data from a screenshot, and uses that data to interact with the game<br>

+(Creating a bot can be an intensive task; understand the WoW API and the game mechanics.) <br>

-important things to consider: WoWs API doesn't make it easy to make bots, for example if I have a target, the UI won't give their position location, but there are other options.
-Like using the minimap, etc<br>
+important things to consider: WoWs API doesn't make it easy to make bots, for example if I have a target, the UI won't give their position location, but there are other options.<br>
 It helps to understand the game mechanics when developing a bot: (like you can't tab target an enemy behind you, etc).

 Bot can successfully follow a predefined path.
 I extrapolated the Angular Velocity graph using the time it takes to rotate at specific angles, this is important to make the bot go in the correct direction.
 There are two Angular Velocities, one for standing still and another while moving.<br>